 We also invite our partners to reduce emissions

-More than 95 per cent of our emissions are created in our value chain, i.e. for example in the production of our products.
+Almost 98 per cent of our emissions are created in our value chain, i.e. for example in the production of our products.
 This is why it is important that we encourage our partners to measure the climate impacts of their products and reduce their emissions systematically.
 Regarding our value chain (Scope 3), we are working together with our partners to reduce emissions by 1 million tonnes by the end of 2030.

+We were the first retail operator in Finland to join the CDP Supply Chain programme.
 Through the programme, we encourage our major partners to report their climate impacts and their actions for reducing emissions.
 During the year, an increasing number of our suppliers reported their own climate work through CDP Supply Chain reporting.